FAQs

 When Will I Receive My Free Phone?*

-Once your enrollment is approved by the government, enTouch Wireless will be notified and if you qualify for a free phone, your new phone will ship quickly via USPS.
+Once your enrollment is approved for Lifeline, enTouch Wireless will be notified, and if you qualify for a free phone,* it will ship quickly via USPS.
 Your phone will be ready to use when you receive it.
+Depending on your location, delivery time may vary.

 What Happens If My Phone Is Not Working?